bahmutov/schema-shot/README.md

 [inferring]: https://github.com/bahmutov/validate-by-example#inferring-formats
 [overridden]: https://github.com/bahmutov/validate-by-example#overriding-formats

+## Dry run and showing the updates

+If you just want to see what a new schema would be, without saving it, run the tests with `DRY=1 npm test` option.

+If you want to see the schema and save it, run the tests with `SHOW=1 npm test`

 ## Difference with snapshot testing

 The schema shots do not store the direct information.
 A good example is